 We didn’t always know there were asteroids in the sky.
 Early cosmologies accounted only for those elements of the universe that could be seen prior to the introduction of optically enhanced vision in the 17th century.
 And when the first asteroid was spotted and named Ceres at the dawn of the 19th century, it was thought to be a previously unseen small planet.
-The true nature of asteroids, their types, and their differences from other night wanderers, such as comets and meteorites, came to be discovered gradually as optics advanced.
+The true nature of asteroids, their types, and their differences from other night wanderers, such as comets and meteorites that led to the creation of Saturn's rings, came to be discovered gradually as optics advanced.

 We know that Ceres, the largest asteroid, is one of three classifications or types:

 - First are those like Ceres that orbit the Sun in a rough “asteroid belt” between Mars and Jupiter;

 - Next, there are also asteroids called “trojans.”
 These trojans follow the path of Jupiter as it moves in its own solar orbit;

 - And finally, there are the sometimes unpredictable, not-always-known NEOs, or Near-Earth Objects, that we residents of Earth must contend with.